astronomer/docs/archived_software_docs/version-0.31/faq.md

 ### Do ports or services need to be configured when installing Astronomer Software?
 Do I need to provide an IP address?

 Yes.
-You must provide an IP for the NAT gateway to access the Astronomer and Airflow user interfaces, and also to interact with the platform with the astro-cli tool.
+You must provide an IP for the NAT gateway to access the Astronomer and Apache Airflow® user interfaces, and also to interact with the platform with the astro-cli tool.
 Reviewing our Terraform scripts and installation guides are helpful to better understand this requirement.

 ### Does Astronomer accept inbound connections?
 Do those connections have to be secured or is that something we need to configure?